-The car is lifted, by means of rotating arms driven by the Clockwork Motor, from the lower track on to an elevated chute, which tilts and allows the car to descend rapidly so that its momentum carries it to the upper end of the inclined track, where a 1" × 1" Angle Bracket forms a stop to prevent it running off the end.
+The car is lifted, by means of rotating arms driven by the Clockwork Motor, from the lower track on to an elevated chute, which tilts and allows the car to descend rapidly so that its momentum carries it to the upper end of the inclined track, where a 1" x 1" Angle Bracket forms a stop to prevent it running off the end.
 Gravity then causes the car to descend and pass under the raised chute-which has been automatically lifted by means of balance weights-to the lower extremity of the track, where it releases a catch, thus allowing the cycle of operations to be carried out until the spring of the Motor is run down.

-For the construction of the main track 121⁄2" Girders are secured by means of bolts passed through their elongated holes
+For the construction of the main track 121" Girders are secured by means of bolts passed through their elongated holes

-For the construction of the main track 121⁄2" Girders are secured by means of bolts passed through their elongated holes and through 31⁄2" ×21⁄2" Flanged Plates.
-The bolt heads should be spaced from the upturned flanges of the girders to allow sufficient room for the 2" Pulleys of the car to pass unimpeded.
+For the construction of the main track 121⁄2 Ginders are secured by means of boits passed inhough their conjugated noise and through 31⁄2"×21⁄2" Flanged Plates.
+The bolt heads should be spaced from the upturned fianges of the girders to allow sufficient room for the 2" Pulleys of the car to pass unimpeded.
 Two 51⁄2" Girders are bolted vertically to Trunnions which, in turn, are secured to 51⁄2" Transverse Girders near the lower end of the track.
 The vertical Girders are braced by 91⁄2" Girders.

-In turn, are secured to 51⁄2 Transverse Girders near the lower end of the track.
-The vertical Girders are braced by 91⁄2 Girders.
-A 1⁄2 Pinion on the Motor driving spindle meshes with a 57-teeth Gear, the Rod of which carries a 1⁄2 Pinion meshing with a further Gear on a 11⁄2 Rod 1.
-This Rod carries a 3⁄4 Sprocket Wheel transmitting the drive through Chain to the Sprocket on a 61⁄2 Rod journalled in the vertical Angle Girders.
-The 61⁄2 Rod also carries two Couplings carrying the Rods 3, two Double Brackets to which the Girders of the elevated chute are secured, and two Bush Wheels clamped on either side of the balance weight 4.
-The Rods 3 carry near their outer ends Collars, in the tapped holes of which bolts 5 are screwed and arranged to face inward.
+A 1⁄2" Pinion on the Motor driving spindle meshes with a 57-teeth Gear, the Rod of which carries a 1⁄2" Pinion meshing with a further Gear on a 11⁄2" Rod 1.
+This Rod carries a 1⁄2" Sprocket Wheel transmitting the drive through Chain to the Sprocket on a 61⁄2" Rod journalled in the vertical Angle Girders.
+The 61⁄2" Rod also carries two Couplings carrying the Rods 3, two Double Brackets to which the Girders of the elevated chute are secured, and two Bush Wheels clamped on either side of the balance weight 4.
+The Rods 3 carry near their outer ends Collars, in the tapped holes of which bolts 5 are screwed and arranged to

 A 3" Strip 6 is held loosely to a Pivot Bolt and carries a Flat Bracket to which two Angle Brackets are fixed so that they catch the bolt 5 and prevent the Rods 3 revolving.
 The mechanism should be very carefully adjusted so that the Angle Brackets 7 and 8 of the car release the catch and then come into position directly above the bolts 5, which, being freed, are raised by means of the Motor.
 The lower edges of the Brackets 7 should be slightly higher than those of the Brackets 8.
 The bolts 5 carry the car up and deposit it on the upper girders, which are normally held in a horizontal position by the Girders 9.
-The latter are pivoted by lock-nutted bolts at 10 and are provided with balance weights 11 consisting of 21⁄2" Strips.
+The latter are pivoted by lock-nutted bolts at 10 and are provided with balance weights 11 consisting of 21 Strips.
 A Rod 12 held in Cranks at the ends of the Girders carries Collars which are so arranged to keep the side members of the chute in alignment with the lower track.

 Before setting the model in operation all parts on rotating shafts should be fixed securely.
-The Sprocket 2, the Couplings carrying the Rods 3 and the Bush Wheels which hold the weight 4, should all be provided with two grub screws, since they must be absolutely immovable on the horizontal 61 Rod.
+The Sprocket 2, the Couplings carrying the Rods 3 and the Bush Wheels which hold the weight 4, should all be provided with two grub screws, since they must be absolutely immovable on the horizontal $6\frac{1}{2}$ Rod.